RaghuGannaram/crazyTrip/README.md

 # crazyTrip
-A Blog for Travellers who wants to share their travel experiences
+A simple blogging website for travellers